 ARE YOU JUGGLING the tender plants, playing a game of “Beat the Clock”—or is it “Beat the Mercury”—as temperature increasingly dip?
 I asked garden designer and nursery owner Katherine Tracey of Avant Gardens, known for pushing the limits of hardiness in her landscapes and nursery, for some advice on overwintering.

 You may recall the popular interview Kathy and I did about looking at our own gardens with a critical eye to design improvements.
 (If not, it’s at this link.)
-More recently, we spoke on my radio show and podcast (listen in now, or read along, or both) about what to stash and how, and what to toss, just as temperature at her Massachusetts location at Avant Gardens and mine were flirting with the mid-30s at night.
+We also spoke on my radio show and podcast on Oct.
+13, 2014 about what to stash and how, and what to toss, just as temperature at her Massachusetts location at Avant Gardens and mine were flirting with the mid-30s at night.

 overwintering q&a, with kathy tracey